bfeitknecht/vault/sem3/TIN/UE/bf/TI-bf-u03.md

 - $\mathrm{Kl}[q_{2}]$ is the words that consist of an even number of $a$ followed by an odd number of $b$ and words that consist of an odd number of only $b$
 - $\mathrm{Kl}[q_{3}]$ is words that consist of an even number of $a$ followed by an even number of $b$ and words that consist of an even number of only $b$
 - $\mathrm{Kl}[q_{4}]$ is all rest, i.e. all the words that are not in any of the other classes (\*)
+%%
 (\*)
-- words that begin with an even number of $a$ followed by a single $b$
+- words that begin with an even number of $a$ followed by a $b$
 - words that begin with an odd number of $b$ followed by an $a$
-- words that start with an even number of $b$ followed by an $a$
+- words that start with an even number of $b$ followed by an $a$ %%
 $\square$